mailgun/holster/functional/README.md

 `go test`-like functional testing framework.

 ## Why use `functional`?
-`functional` is used when you want to rapidly develop code in the format of a unit test or benchmark test using existing testing tools, but run it outside of the `go test` environment.
+`functional` is suggested when you want to rapidly develop code in the format of a unit test or benchmark test using existing testing tools, but run it outside of the `go test` environment.
 This is handy for use cases needing data inspection and having low tolerance for errors.

-`go test` doesn't support running tests programmatically from compiled code; it requires the source code, which won't be available in production.
+`go test` doesn't support running tests programmatically from compiled code; it requires the source code, which won't/shouldn't be available in production.

-The original intended use case is to implement tests to run as a background job within the Silo job framework in the package `github.com/mailgun/silo`.

 One such use case: runtime health check.
-An admin may remotely invoke a health check job and watch it run.
+An admin may remotely invoke a health check job and watch it run.  `functional` can manage the health check logic once the RPC request is received.

 Tools like Testify may be used for assertions and mocking.